 Black holes are a scientific mystery – there is so much still to discover.
-We’re yet to take a photo of a black hole.
-Every black hole image you’ve seen is an illustration.
+The first image of a black hole was captured in April 2019.
 Much of what we know about black holes is theory or based on observations of objects near or behind a black hole.
 This is just a summary of black holes.
 It’s a subject too deep to cover in one article!

 How are black holes formed?